 Implementation Date: July 1, 2017 Review Date: July 1, 2019

-5. Report any unusual events or detrimental outcomes when utilizing a Local Optional skill by submitting a Field Advisory Report (FAR) in compliance with Solano County EMS Policy 6100.
+- c.
+Any changes to training curriculum. - Report any unusual events or detrimental outcomes when utilizing a Local Optional skill by submitting a Field Advisory Report (FAR) in compliance with Solano County EMS Policy 6100.